Shimura data and corners: topology: The continuous map from the Borel--Serre to the Baily--Borel compactification

 is injective.
 As a consequence, under the decomposition $P = \prod_n P_n$ of $P$ into its simple factors, the space $\FX$ decomposes as well, in other words, we have $(P,\FX) = \prod_n (P_n,\FX_n)$ in the sense of \cite[Def.~2.5]{P1}.
 The relation $\preceq$ being compatible with products, we may assume that $P$ is simple.

-Fix a minimal parabolic sub-group $Q$ of $P$ contained in $Q_1 \cap Q_2$.
-Since $P$ is simple, the restriction of the relation $\preceq$ to the (finitely many) admissible parabolic sub-groups containing $Q$ is a total order \cite[Rem.~(ii) on p.~91]{P1}.
+Fix a minimal parabolic subgroup $Q$ of $P$ contained in $Q_1 \cap Q_2$.
+Since $P$ is simple, the restriction of the relation $\preceq$ to the (finitely many) admissible parabolic subgroups containing $Q$ is a total order \cite[Rem.~(ii) on p.~91, after Cor.~4.20]{P1}.
 In particular, we have $Q_1 \preceq Q_2$ or $Q_2 \preceq Q_1$.

 Assume that $Q_2 \preceq Q_1$, which implies $P_2 \subset P_1$.
 By assumption, $P_1$ normalizes $P_2$.
 Therefore, it normalizes the weight $(-2)$-part $U_2$ of $P_2$.
 It being unipotent, this implies that $U_2$ is contained in the unipotent radical $W_1$ of $P_1$.
 By Proposition~\ref{4B}, we have $Q_1 = Q_2$.